ShaneOMalley/Platformer/README.md

 The only entity available for placing at the moment is the player's spawn point.

-You can also start a new level, or resize the grid of the current level
+You can also start a new level resize the grid of the current level, or 'shift' the tiles and entities of the current level by a certain amount

 Levels are stored in the `Platformer\bin\Windows\x86\Debug\Data\levels` and the Editor navigates into this folder automatically when loading or saving levels